 Can we talk about entitlement?
 I know you want to.
 I see your comments on this site.
 Many of you think the readers who run to us for help have, as you put it, “entitlement issues.”

-I could cite examples from any day of the week.
+I could cite examples from any day of the week Our advocacy team deal with a lot of entitled travelers.
 But instead, let me tell you about a reader from Chicago who became the poster girl for entitlement.

 I first heard from Poster Girl a few days ago, when she left an epic voice mail on my cell phone.

 - That she was very important because she used to work in the movie business.

 - That she was now retired, but lived in an upscale neighborhood that signified her status.

 - She did “not do email,” so she insisted I personally mediate her case by phone.

 - She demanded I call her back immediately.